malbion/PlantInteractionNetworks/README.md

 **run_me.sh** - bash script to run model.R for each environmental category, the analyses and the figures scripts

 Scripts should be run in the following order:
 1 - model.R (for each environmental category)
 2 - analyses.R
 3 - figures.R

-The scripts provided also call to the following folders, not uploaded here, to store results - for best results, create these same folders
-The folders below should be empty previous to running the models and analyses:
+The scripts provided also call to the following folders, not uploaded here, to store results.
+For best results, create these same folders.
+They should be empty previous to running the models and analyses:

-**model:** folder to store files related to the joint model - output, validation tests, transformed parameters.
+**model:** store files related to the joint model - output, validation tests, transformed parameters.
 Contains the following folders:
 ./output/1 /2 /3
 raw output from the joint model including full model fit (model_fit.Rdata), posterior draws and raw parameter samples.
 Samples are taken from 80% of the posterior.
 ./transformed/1 /2 /3